Fact-checked by the CapitalLendingNews editorial team

 Building a Minimal Emergency Fund First

-“Single parents who attempt aggressive debt repayment without a starter emergency fund are statistically more likely to abandon the plan within six months.
-A buffer of even $1,000 to $1,500 dramatically improves completion rates.”
+Research consistently shows that people who begin aggressive debt repayment without a starter emergency fund are far more likely to abandon the plan within six months.
+A buffer of even $1,000 to $1,500 dramatically improves completion rates by removing the need to reach for credit when an unexpected expense hits, per CFPB budgeting guidance.

-Key Takeaway: Single parents can free up $400+ per month through targeted expense cuts and modest income increases without eliminating necessities.
+Bottom line on budget: Single parents can free up $400+ per month through targeted expense cuts and modest income increases without eliminating necessities.
 A starter emergency fund of $1,000–$1,500 should be in place before avalanche acceleration begins, per CFPB budgeting guidance.

 How Did the Debt Avalanche Strategy Affect Credit Score?

-Credit scores improved steadily throughout the 36-month payoff period — but not immediately.
+Credit scores improved steadily throughout the 36-month payoff period, but not immediately.
 In the first four months, the score held flat because balances were still high and no accounts had been closed.

 By month 15, when Credit Card A was paid in full, the borrower’s credit utilization ratio dropped from 68% to 41%.
-According to FICO’s credit education guidelines, utilization above 30% suppresses scores significantly — so this single reduction produced a 47-point score increase in the following billing cycle.
+According to FICO’s credit education guidelines, utilization above 30% suppresses scores significantly, so this single reduction produced a 47-point score increase in the following billing cycle.

 Final Credit Score Outcome

-By month 36, with all four debts eliminated, the nurse’s FICO Score 8 had risen from 591 to 724 — moving from the “fair” tier to the “good” tier.
+By month 36, with all four debts eliminated, the nurse’s FICO Score 8 had risen from 591 to 724, moving from the “fair” tier to the “good” tier.
 This opened access to refinancing options and lower insurance premiums that partially offset the discipline required during repayment.

-Key Takeaway: Paying off a high-utilization credit card can trigger a 40–50 point FICO score increase within one to two billing cycles.
+On credit score: Paying off a high-utilization credit card can trigger a 40–50 point FICO score increase within one to two billing cycles.
 Keeping paid-off accounts open preserves available credit and maintains lower utilization during the rest of the payoff period, per FICO’s utilization guidelines.

 What Mistakes Do Single Parents Make With the Debt Avalanche Strategy?